-The student may appeal the decision of the Dean of Students to the Vice President of Campus Life & Inclusion, in writing, within three (3) business days of their meeting with the Dean of Students.
+The student may appeal the decision of the Dean of Students to the Vice President for Campus Life & Community Engagement, in writing, within three (3) business days of their meeting with the Dean of Students.
 While it is a priority at Springfield College that the recovering student have the appropriate medical or psychological support, it is also the obligation of the College to ensure that this student does not pose any threat of spreading illness or inflicting harm to anyone.